Interpolator

 Gaussian interpolation.

 This function is also called a bell function because of the shape it generates.
-The resulting motion feels very natural, especially for characters, animals, to show their will: although the movement is very smooth, the acceleration is a bit faster than the deceleration, which perfectly mimics the actual acceleration and decelaration of voluntary movements.
+The resulting motion feels very natural, especially for characters, animals, to show their will: although the movement is very smooth, the acceleration is a bit faster than the deceleration, which perfectly mimics the actual acceleration and deceleration of voluntary movements.

 This acceleration and deceleration can easily be adjusted with the Rate property.